whosFritz/mensa-food-feed-ical/README.md

-# Mensi Food Feed iCal
+# Mensa Food Feed iCal

 This project provides an ICS feed for various Mensa locations, fetching meal data periodically and storing it in a MongoDB database.
 The data is served as ICS files via an Express.js API.